 Consider, too, whether a late-model used car, costing thousands of dollars less than a new vehicle, would meet your needs.
-The biggest cost in owning a new car is depreciation, with some new cars dropping in value by as much as 20% in the first year on the road.

 |You’ll need ammunition in your search for the best buy.
 Knowledge — especially here — is power, so learn everything you can about the vehicles you’re considering.

 The following magazines regularly report on new cars and can be found at most bookstores and newsstands.

 Determine how much money your car of choice — with the options you want — is fetching on the local market.
 When you get to the auto showroom, you’ll probably find good deals and, perhaps, rebates on slow sellers.
 But expect high prices and little bargaining room on fast-sellers like pickups and sport utility vehicles.
 That means you have to know the real value of the car or truck if you want to get the best deal.

 If you want convenience, trade in the car you own now.
 But you’ll usually get more cash if you clean it up and sell it yourself.

 Look at newspaper classified and dealer ads and go to used car lots and ask how much they’d offer you to get a firm idea of how much your trade-in is worth.
 The figure printed in a blue book or black book doesn’t matter.
 You have to know the real street price.
 If the dealer can match that, or come close, snap it up.